Query logic

 Certified Lead Developer

-in reply to Hayden
+in reply to Vaishal

 Sorry, but the reason to change the design is NOT the query problem.
 The reason is, that it is against any best practices, and violating these creates the issue you are facing.